mihassan/crystal-cave/README.md

 ## 🛠️ Technical Deep Dive

-For developers interested in how this works under the hood, the entire game logic resides in a single `crystal_cave.html` file (~800 lines of code).
+For developers interested in how this works under the hood, the game is built from ~2100 lines of modular JavaScript that bundles into a single HTML file (~61KB).

 ### 1. The Game Loop
 The game uses a standard `requestAnimationFrame` loop.
 It separates logic into `update()` (physics, AI, collision) and `draw()` (rendering to HTML5 Canvas).